scramjetorg/transform-hub/README.md

 ## How to start development

-If you want to help out, we're happy to accept pull requests.
+If you want to help out, we're happy to accept your pull requests.
 Please follow the below information to start development.

 ```bash
 git clone git@github.com:scramjetorg/transform-hub.git      # clone the repo